sandeshthapa/sandeshthapa.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*Robotics Controls Enginer, medicore tinkerer, part-time EE, runner, dreamer, rookie hiker*
+*Robotics Controls Algorithms Engineer, mediocre tinkerer, part-time EE, runner, dreamer, rookie hiker*

 I’m a **Robotics Controls Engineer** passionate about building intelligent, reliable, and safe autonomous systems.
 My interests lie at the intersection of **nonlinear control, hybrid systems, and optimization**, with applications across robotics, UAVs, and autonomous vehicles.